amagwka/project2/README.md

 bonus.

 ## Action and Reward Server
-`servers/action_server.py` exposes `start_combined_udp_server` which wraps
+`servers/action_server.py` exposes `start_combined_udp_server` which accepts any
-`ExternalRewardTracker` from `servers/reward_server.py` and processes both actions and reward queries on the same UDP port.
+`RewardTracker` implementation.
+The default tracker is `ExternalRewardTracker` from `servers/reward_server.py`.
+Custom plugins can subclass `RewardTracker`—see `examples/constant_tracker.py` for a trivial tracker.
 The server now ignores `ConnectionResetError` events so occasional UDP connection resets on Windows do not terminate the process.
 Run this module to start the server.

 ## Neural Modules and PPO
 * `models/nn.py` contains LSTM based actor and critic networks.